Wind-River/ci-scripts/README.md

 The contents of the rsync server are available over HTTPS through the reverse proxy at `https://<jenkins>/builds`

+### Using Jenkins credentials to access Git server

+Jenkins has an encrypted credential store which can manage credentials used to access the git server.
+Connect to Jenkins and select Credentials in the left menu.
+Then select System -> "Global (unrestricted)" -> Add Credentials.
+Use ID "git" which is the default used by oe_jenkins_build.py.

+    .venv/bin/python3 ./oe_jenkins_build.py \
+        --jenkins <jenkins> --configs_file combos-WRLINUX_9_BASE.yaml \
+        --configs <config name from combos> --git_credential=enable

 ## Modifying docker images

 The CI prototype uses the following images: